OS X: About Network Utility

 You should prepare a folder on your PC as a temporary location to store your files and then move them to the proper locations once the migration is completed (Example: Documents in My Documents, pictures in My Pictures, etc...).
 Once the files are migrated you will need to share the folder so you can access the folder from the MAC over the network.

 Note: If your migrating your files using removable media, a direct cable connection or using e-mail attachments, you don't need to share the temporary folder or find the PC's IP address.
+Note: The methods below are listed from the most efficient to least efficient for situations where you have moderate to large volumns of files to migrate.
+Step 1: Prepare the PC for the files and find the PC’s network address

 On the Windows 7 PC

-If you're migtating from a MAC to a Windows 7 PC, follow these steps to create and then share a folder, and then find your PC's IP address:
+If you're migtating from a MAC to a Windows 7 PC, follow these steps to create and then share a folder, and then find your PC's IP address: First, create and share a folder on your desktop.
+To do this, tollow these steps:

 Next, find your PC's IP address so you can connect to the PC from the network.
 To do this, follow these steps: